living-room/turing/readme.md

 retract('whiskers is hungry')
 ```

-Performing a select is just a bit more complicated.
+Performing a select is a bit more complicated.
 Selecting on a string will return all facts in the database that match it, like so:

 ```js
 select('noah is a person at recurse center')